 We named ours the “Vera Hancock Peace Site” because Vera was such a strong and outspoken leader within the congregation for justice and peace.
 Vera Hancock joined our congregation in 1931.
 She was lovingly referred to as “the conscience of this congregation.”
 When she died in 1982, she left a modest bequest to this church for a Social Action project.
 Motivated by Vera’s gift and her example, the Social Action Committee worked to declare our congregation a Peace Site.

-The more detailed version of this history is available for loan from the Journey Toward Wholeness anti-racism library.
+The more detailed version of this history is available for loan.

 The Unitarian Universalist Church at Washington Crossing was the 8th UU congregation to adopt an 8th Principle at its 2018 annual meeting.
 The 8th Principle states: “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”
 Adoption of the 8th Principle is an important step in UUCWC’s Racial Justice Initiative, a church wide project begun in 2015 to deepen its understanding of and longstanding commitment to dismantling racism both within and outside its church community.